Frequently Asked Questions

 Are Metabolic Testing and Body Composition painful tests?

-No, both Metabolic Testing and Body Composition Analysis are non-invasive tests, so you don’t have to worry about being poked by any needles at our office.
-During the Metabolic testing procedure, the patient sits in a reclining chair under a lightweight canopy hood and essentially relaxes for about 20 minutes.
-For Body Composition Analysis, the patient is required to lie down and have electrodes attached to the wrist and foot to pass a small and painless electrical current through the body.
+No!
+Both metabolic testing and body composition analysis are non-invasive tests, so you don’t have to worry about being poked by any needles at our office.
+During the metabolic testing procedure, the patient sits in a reclining chair under a lightweight canopy hood and basically relaxes for about 20 minutes.
+For the body composition analysis, the patient must lie down and have electrodes attached to the wrist and foot to pass a small and painless electrical current through the body.

-How long will it take my metabolism to improve if I am malnourished?
+How long will it take for my metabolism to improve if I am malnourished?

 Your metabolism begins to improve as soon as you start to adjust your caloric intake.
-The length of time depends on how severely hypometabolic you are and how much repair the body needs to do and if you are able to follow the treatment recommendations.
+The length of time depends on how severely hypometabolic you are, how much repair the body requires, and if you are able to follow the treatment recommendations.
 With total compliance, we have seen metabolic rates corrected in six to eight weeks.

 Exercise may actually slow your metabolism if your body is not getting enough nourishment.
-The reason this occurs is because your body is trying to conserve energy stores in the body.
-Exercising when the body is trying to repair itself uses vital energy stores.
+The reason this result occurs is because your body is trying to conserve energy stores in the body.
+Exercising when the body is trying to repair itself uses vital energy.

 If I eat more calories than my body is burning, won't I gain a lot of fat weight?

 When the body is repairing, it is using the extra calories to restore cellular integrity.
 The body will gradually weight restore both lean and fat weight.
-There may be an initial weight gain but as the metabolic rate improves this stabilizes.
+There may be an initial weight gain, but as the metabolic rate improves, it stabilizes.

 BMI is based on height and weight but does not take into account the body composition.
-BCA measures body fat, lean dry mass (muscle), total body water, intracellular water, and phase angle (which is the measurement based on the total body resistance and reactance).
-Often, during annual physicals the focus is on a healthy BMI, but this focus is too narrow and often misleading.
+BCA measures body fat, lean dry mass (muscle), total body water, intracellular water, and phase angle (the measurement based on the total body resistance and reactance).
+During annual physicals, the focus is typically on a healthy BMI, but this number is too narrow and often misleading.

 How can I be malnourished if my body weight is normal?